raj-pulapakura/build-rest-api/README.md

 npm run dev
 ```

-This server uses the `concurrently` package to run the typescript watcher and the nodemon server at the same time, essentially providing hot reloading.
+This server uses the `concurrently` package to run the typescript watcher and the nodemon server at the same time.

 ## Output